How To Measure For Cabinet Doors

 Height = opening measured from top to bottom - ¼”

-- Double-check every measurement before submitting your order
+• Failing to double-check every measurement before submitting your order form

-- Discuss your project with the cabinet manufacturer and check their cabinet door specs and tolerances to make sure your measurements are clear
+• Not discussing your project with the cabinet manufacturer and checking their cabinet door specs and tolerances to make sure your measurements are clear

 How Eagle Woodworking Helps Ensure Accurate Measurements